lingeriegoat/OBSSpotifyPlugin/README.md

 # Known limitations

 Only works on windows.
-Only works for spotify, youtube music, and apple music desktop clients.
+Only works with clients that provide SMTC data (press win+a, if your client appears in the media control panel, it will work).
 Works with VLC but requires a specific plugin.

-If you want more sources to be supported, please let me know what they are and I can see if its feasible to add support.
+If you have a very popular source you think I have overlooked and want support for it added by default, please let me know.

 Mac and linux support are infeasible as this plugin relies on a windows subsystem which has no equivalent on either mac or linux.